MoonetD/CS265-mlsys-project-final/PLAN_stage_3.md

 ### 5. Integration & Testing

 *   [ ] **Integrate Rewriter:** Combine the rewriter logic with the output of the Stage 2 algorithm.
-*   [ ] **Test with Simple Graphs:** Create simple forward/backward graphs, manually mark nodes for recomputation, and verify the rewriter correctly extracts and inserts subgraphs.
-*   [ ] **Test with Target Models:** Run the full pipeline (Profile -> Decide -> Rewrite) on ResNet-152 and BERT.
+*   [ ] **Test with ResNet-152:** Run the full pipeline (Profile -> Decide -> Rewrite) on ResNet-152 as the primary model.
 *   [ ] **Verify Correctness:** Check if the output of the rewritten graph matches the output of the original graph (using `torch.allclose`).
-*   [ ] **Verify Performance:** Measure iteration latency and peak memory consumption of the rewritten graph (Deliverables 4b, 4c).
-Compare against the baseline (no AC) and ensure memory is reduced and latency increase is acceptable.
+*   [ ] **Verify Performance:** Measure iteration latency and peak memory consumption of the rewritten graph.
+Compare against the baseline (no activation checkpointing) and ensure memory is reduced while keeping latency increase acceptable.
 Debug any graph errors or performance regressions.